natcap/invest.users-guide/source/coastal_protection.rst

 """"""""

 This folder contains two webpage links, figures used in the webpages, and three text files.
 + profile.html:  This html file contains information summarizing the location of your site, as well as the information you entered in the model’s interface and Excel input file.
-This output also contains figures showing the bathymetry profile that we created and/or smoothed for you, with close ups of the backshore area, when applicable.
-Also, if you have uploaded a folder of natural habitats *and** had us cut a cross-shore transect for you from a DEM file, we indicate the X-coordinates of the beginning and end of where we found natural habitats.
+This output also contains figures showing the bathymetry profile created and/or smoothed by the Profile Generator Model, with close ups of the backshore area, when applicable.
+Also, if you have uploaded a folder of natural habitats *and** used the Profile Generator Model to cut a cross-shore transect for you from a DEM file, a table and figure are presented that indicate the X-coordinates of the beginning and end of where each natural habitat exists along the transect.

 + fetchwindwave.html:  This html file contains figures showing wind and fetch roses.
 It also contains information on fetch distances computed by the model, if you chose this option.
 There are also tables showing the average values of the maximum, as well as the top 10% and 25% wind speed and wave height extracted from the WW3 gage point closest to your site, if you uploaded that file.
 Finally, if you had the model compute fetch distances for you and uploaded WW3 data, this page also contains estimates of wind-generated wave height for each of the 16 equidistant sectors that make a full compass circle.

 + FetchDistances_[suffix].txt:  This text file contains information on fetch distances computed by the model.
 It has two columns.
-The first column shows that 16 directional sectors angles, and the second column has fetch distances associated with these sectors.
+The first column shows the 16 directional sectors angles, and the second column has fetch distances associated with these sectors.

-+ BathyProfile_[suffix].txt:  This text file is the smoothed bathymetric profile that we output from the model.
-It only contains values of water depths *below* MLLW.
++ BathyProfile_[suffix].txt:  This text file is the smoothed bathymetric profile produced by the Profile Generator.
+It only contains values of water depths *below* MLLW (or the vertical datum of your bathy or topo/bathy DEM).
 The first column consists of X-values with X=0 at the shoreline, and the second column corresponds to depths values at the various cross-shore X distances.

-+ CreateProfile_[suffix].txt:  This text file is the smoothed bathymetric and topographic transect that we output from the model.
-It differs from “BathyProfile_label.txt” because it has the backshore information that you may had us help you create.  **We recommend that you use this profile as input in the Nearshore Waves model.**
++ CreateProfile_[suffix].txt:  This text file is the smoothed bathymetric and topographic profile produced by the Profile Generator.
+It differs from “BathyProfile_label.txt” because it has the backshore information.
+This backshore information was either provided by information in the Profile Characteristics Spreadsheet or extracted from your DEM if you provided a seamless DEM.  **We recommend that you use this profile as input in the Nearshore Waves model.**

-+ ProfileCutGIS_[suffix].txt:  This text file is the un-smoothed and un-process raw profile that we cut in GIS for you, if you chose that option, before we processed it for you (smoothing and addition of a backshore).
-This information is useful if you want to see the quality of the GIS DEM data that you uploaded.
++ ProfileCutGIS_[suffix].txt:  This text file is the un-smoothed and un-processed raw profile that was cut by the model, if you chose that option, before smoothing and/or the addition of backshore information.
+This file is useful if you want to see the quality of the GIS DEM data that you uploaded.
 If you have a good quality DEM layer that contains a high resolution representation of your area, this text file can also be useful and input in the wave model, as long as it is smoothed.

 maps
 """"

 + Fetch_Vectors.shp:  This polyline shapefile depicts the remaining fetch radials found in the seascape after being intersected with the user-provided Land Polygon input (landscape).
-The GIS starts with 144 in total, at 2.5 degree increments, and erases all radials that overlap with the landscape.
+The GIS starts with 144 vectors in total, at 2.5 degree increments, and erases all radials that overlap with the landscape.

 + Fetch_Distances.shp:  This polyline shapefile summarizes fetch distances for the user-specified Land Point input over 16 directions.